More Cowbell: Will Ferrell

-Will Ferrell has since played the cowbell along other artists, either in character as Gene Frenkle or as himself.
+Will Ferrell has since played the cowbell alongside other artists, either in character as Gene Frenkle or as himself.

 On May 14, 2005, on an episode that Will Ferrell hosted, the Gene Frenkle character made a reappearance on the set of Saturday Night Live as musical guest Queens of the Stone Age played their first song of the night, "Little Sister" – which features a jam block, an instrument similar to a cowbell.
 In his Gene Frenkle costume, Ferrell played the song's jam block part using a large cowbell along with the band, drawing much applause.

 At the end of the May 16, 2009 Will Ferrell/Green Day episode, Green Day performed "East Jesus Nowhere" with Ferrell on the cowbell.
 Ferrell's appearance was unrehearsed and it was unknown to Green Day that Ferrell would appear.
 Additionally, Ferrell was unfamiliar with the song and not aware of the sound-break near its end.
 As the sound-break continued, Ferrell elaborately played single "final" cowbell beats, expecting the lights to fade, then began to leave the stage.
-Lead singer Billie Joe Armstrong called him back, saying, "Wait, goddamn it!" and began his vocal.
+Lead singer Billie Joe Armstrong called him back, saying, "Wait, goddammit!" and began his vocal.
 Ferrell came to the microphone and asked, "Wait, is this song still going on?"
 Laughing, Armstrong answered, "Yes."

 Ferrell guest-starred on the final episode of The Tonight Show with Conan O'Brien, playing cowbell in reference to the sketch.

 Ferrell appeared in the 2011 video for "Make Some Noise" by the Beastie Boys, in the front of a limo, playing a cowbell.

 Ferrell and Red Hot Chili Peppers drummer Chad Smith (with whom Ferrell is often said to bear resemblance) appeared on the May 22, 2014 episode of The Tonight Show Starring Jimmy Fallon for a charity drum-off battle.
-Despite Smith clearly giving the better performance, Ferrell was named the winner and awarded a giant gold cowbell after Ferrell, realizing he could not outplay Smith, pulled out a cowbell after the latter's third solo, whereupon both were joined by Smith's Red Hot Chili Peppers bandmates for a performance of "(Don't Fear) The Reaper" with Ferrell playing cowbell.
+Despite Smith clearly giving the better performance, Ferrell was named the winner and awarded a giant gold cowbell after Ferrell, realizing he could not outplay Smith, pulled out a cowbell after the latter's third solo, whereupon both were joined by the rest of the Chili Peppers (Anthony Kiedis, Flea and Josh Klinghoffer) for a performance of "(Don't Fear) The Reaper" with Ferrell playing cowbell.

-At Ferrell's all-star cancer benefit concert Best Night of Your Life on October 6, 2018, Ferrell joined Coldplay's Chris Martin on cowbell for the song "Viva la Vida."
+At Ferrell's all-star cancer benefit concert Best Night of Your Life on October 6, 2018, Ferrell joined Coldplay's Chris Martin on cowbell for the song "Viva la Vida".

+In the 2025 Peacock documentary SNL50: Beyond Saturday Night, the entire second episode was devoted to the "More Cowbell" skit.
+The creation and legacy of the skit is discussed from its conception until its live airing, featuring interviews with Fallon, Ferrell, Kattan and Parnell, as well as Rachel Dratch, Fred Armisen and the founding members of Blue Öyster Cult, while Red Hot Chili Peppers' drummer Chad Smith portrays Gene Frenkle in flashback clips of the character.